mryiadom/Quant-Finance-Path/README.md

-# Quant-Finance-Path
-A comprehensive 52-week quantitative finance curriculum focusing on derivative pricing, risk management, and portfolio optimisation using Python.
-Quantitative Finance Roadmap: 12-Month Mastery
-This repository documents my professional transition into Quantitative Finance.
-It serves as a technical portfolio encompassing financial mathematics, stochastic processes, and algorithmic implementation.

-🏛️ Core Competencies
-Mathematical Finance: Time Value of Money, Options Greeks, Black-Scholes, and Binomial Models.

-Risk Analytics: Value at Risk (VaR), Expected Shortfall (ES), and Volatility Forecasting (GARCH).

-Programming: Financial data analysis using Pandas, NumPy, and SciPy.

-Portfolio Theory: Mean-Variance Optimisation and the Efficient Frontier.

 # Quant Finance Mastery: 52-Week Technical Roadmap 📈

-This repository documents my 12-month journey into Quantitative Finance, transitioning from foundational mathematics to advanced derivative pricing and risk management.
+> **Project Mission:** This repository documents a 12-month systematic progression into Quantitative Finance.
+It serves as a technical portfolio encompassing financial mathematics, stochastic processes, and algorithmic implementation using Python.

+---

+## 🏛️ Core Competencies
+* **Mathematical Finance:** Time Value of Money, Options Greeks, Black-Scholes, and Binomial Models.
+* **Risk Analytics:** Value at Risk (VaR), Expected Shortfall (ES), and Volatility Forecasting (GARCH).
+* **Programming:** Numerical analysis and financial data handling using `Pandas`, `NumPy`, and `SciPy`.
+* **Portfolio Theory:** Mean-Variance Optimisation and the Efficient Frontier construction.

 ---